Krishna-ctrl1/erp-chatbot/README.md

 ## Introduction

-This project is a Multifunctional AI Assistant built using Streamlit, OpenAI's GPT models, and various other libraries.
+This project is an ERP Chatbot built using Streamlit, OpenAI's GPT models, and various other libraries.
 It combines chat functionality with image and PDF analysis capabilities, providing a versatile tool for text generation, document analysis, and question-answering.

 ## Features